jina-ai/jina/docs/fundamentals/jcloud/index.md

   Yes at the moment!
 We just need your feedback - use `jc survey` to help us understand your needs.

+  - Each account can serve at most 2 CPU Flows at the same time.
+  - Each account can serve at most 1 GPU Flow at the same time.

+  Since this is a free service we can not always guarantee to meet the resource requirements.
+We will still try our best to meet the requirements.

 - **How powerful is JCloud?**

   JCloud scales according to your need.
 You can demand all the resources (GPU / RAM / CPU / Storage / instance-capacity) your Flows & Executors need.
 If there's anything particular you'd be looking for, you can contact us [on Slack](https://slack.jina.ai) or let us know via `jc survey`.